NoroffFEU/development-platforms/src/content/docs/data-acquisition/web-scraping.md

 ## Getting Started

 - Choose a target website
+- Locate the element selector of what you want to scrape. example: A h2 tag with the product name, and p tag with the price.
-- Provide clear instructions to ChatGPT for writing a Python web scraper using BeautifulSoup.
+- Tell ChatGPT to write a Python web scraper using the BeautifulSoup library.
-- Give it Your URL as a target.
+- Give it Your URL as a target.¨
+- Write the CSS selectors of the HTML elements you copied earlier.
 - Write the output.
-For example: "output : Save all the prices and titles for the games in a CSV file.
+For example: "output : Save all the prices and titles for the books in a CSV file.
 - Remember to give it additional instructions on handling character encoding and remove undesirable symbols in your CSV file.
 - Install the BeautifulShop library, and request library, and run the generated code

 ## Conclusion

-Web scraping with AI streamlines data gathering and analysis, enhancing efficiency and accuracy.
-While AI tools offer automation and speed, human oversight remains crucial for mitigating potential errors.
-Collaboration between AI and human expertise ensures effective web scraping outcomes.
+In conclusion, the utilization of AI in web scraping has revolutionized data gathering and analysis processes, bolstering efficiency and precision.
+While AI facilitates automation and expediency, human oversight remains paramount in error mitigation.
+The synergy between AI capabilities and human expertise ensures optimal outcomes in web scraping endeavours.
+The integration of AI in web scraping marks a significant milestone in data collection, analysis, and decision-making realms.
+Its broad applicability across various domains such as e-commerce, finance, and market research showcases its versatility.
+With capabilities extending to dynamic content handling and real-time monitoring, AI-driven web scraping presents invaluable opportunities for organizations.
+Nonetheless, it is imperative to address limitations and adhere to ethical considerations to ensure responsible and compliant usage.

+The advancement of AI-powered tools surpasses older techniques, despite the challenges they present.
+As AI technologies progress, businesses and researchers will continue to rely on web scraping as an indispensable tool

 ## References